Attention Management is the New Time Management

 So in a way Time Management techniques have never been so important.
 But we have to supplement these techniques with skills to manage our attention.
 How good are your Attention Management skills?
 Is this something you have ever thought about?

-Here are some tips on how you can become more aware of your attention and then how to manage it.
+Here are some tips on how you can become more aware of your attention and how to manage it as well as time.

 - Understand Your Attention